 Understanding, measuring, and monitoring energy poverty is an important step to alleviate it.
-EPAH will launch three open to all online training courses, with the first one coming up in January 2021.
+EPAH will launch three open to all online training courses, with the first one coming up on 1 February 2022.

 The courses will enable participants to understand the challenges of energy poverty, get accustomed to the different phases of intervention and finally provide concrete tips and lessons learned inspired by local European initiatives on how to address energy poverty on the ground.